nsidc/earthaccess/docs/contributing/index.md

 - Run the unit tests successfully in `main` branch:
     - `make test`

+From here, you might want to fix and issue or bug, or add a new feature.
+Jump to the relevant section to proceed.

 ### ...to fix an issue or bug

 - Create a GitHub issue with a